and Incorporate Them Into Your Daily Look

 When to Wear a Locket?
 Any Occasion Can Be a Locket Occasion

-For the modern woman, lockets are a wardrobe essential, much like earrings and watches.
-Offering a variety of styles and personalization options, lockets are the perfect accessory for any special occasion.
+For the modern woman, locket necklaces are a wardrobe essential, much like earrings and watches.
+Offering a variety of styles and personalization options, locket necklaces are the perfect accessory for any special occasion.
 But for many women, a locket carries such personal significance that she feels compelled to wear and share her unique story every day.

 Modern lockets come in many designs for different occasions.
-Some are more formal with diamonds and fine gemstones for a black-tie event or night out, others more casual and understated, suitable as an accent for every day.
+Some are more formal, like a gold locket necklace, or one with diamonds and fine gemstones for a black-tie event or night out, others more casual and understated, suitable as an accent for every day.
 For this reason, many women have more than one locket, opting for different styles so they can share their personal stories no matter the occasion.

 Lockets Provide the Finishing Touches for Special Days